Back to updates

 • Tasks with deadlines approaching within 3 days are colored orange.

-Or if there are lots of tasks on your board and you want to know which ones are created today, do the following:
+Or if there are lots of tasks on your board, and you want to know which ones were created today, do the following:

-• When tasks are created Today, color them in Pink.
+When tasks are created Today, color them pink.

 This setup will enable team members to swiftly assess the state of the project and focus on tasks that need urgent attention, improving overall productivity.

-Plaky simplified the process for setting the conditions on your board so you can easily customize it in the most convenient way that suits you and your team.
+Plaky simplified the process for setting the conditions on your board so that you can easily customize them however it suits you and your team.

 Just follow these simple steps:

-1. Click on Coloring icon on the Board
+1. Click on the Coloring icon on the Board.

-5. Select the Condition for the given Field
+6. Select the Condition for the given Field.

-6. Click on Value to fulfill the condition for the selected Field
+7. Click on Value to fulfill the condition for the selected Field.

 The available options for setting conditions may vary depending on the selected Field type.